chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Display/LTDC_PicturesFromSDCard/readme.txt

   begins to decrease until become totally transparent and return to step1.

 @note the system clock (SYSCLK) is configured to run at 175 MHz and 50 MHz is provided
       at the output PLL divided by PLL_Q.
-This frequency permit to reach 25 Mhz clock needed for SD operation and in line with microSD specification.
+This frequency permit to reach 25 MHz clock needed for SD operation and in line with microSD specification.

 @note